Men’s Pelvic Health and Physiotherapy – Guest Blog

-Despite not wanting to acknowledge it, thousands of Irish men are experiencing incontinence (urine or faeces), frequency and urgency voiding, constipation, pelvic pain or erectile dysfunction.
+Despite not wanting to talk about it, thousands of Irish men are experiencing issues with their pelvic health which include incontinence (pee or poo), frequency and urgency having to pee, constipation, pelvic pain or erectile dysfunction.
 This is usually a side effect of cancer surgery or treatment.
-Unfortunately, many males are suffering in silence and becoming socially isolated as a result, unaware that Men’s Health Physiotherapists (MHPT) offer treatments that can help.
+Unfortunately, many males are suffering in silence and becoming socially isolated as a result, unaware that Men’s Health Physiotherapists (MHPT) offer treatments that can help with their pelvic health.

 So what can you do to get started now?